 Verulam Golf Club is a parkland layout nestled into the leafy suburbs of St Albans.
 It’s a quintessential English golf club, where the members enjoy 18 holes laid out by James Braid back in 1912.
-It is also the club where a local businessman took up the game in middle age, setting in train a series of events that transformed the professional game in England and led directly to the biggest event in golf, which takes place in Wisconsin this weekend.
+It is also the club where a local businessman took up the game in middle age, setting in train a series of events that transformed the professional game in England and led directly to the biggest event in golf.
 His name was Samuel Ryder.

 Ryder was a cricketer in his youth, and by all accounts was a tidy spin bowler.
 But his business interests had long since superseded any sporting ambitions, before a period of ill health led a friend to suggest he take up golf.
 “What you need is fresh air and exercise,” said the Reverend Frank Wheeler, a local minister and keen golfer.
 “Come out with me on the golf course and hit a few balls.”

 He wasn’t thrilled at the idea, perhaps harbouring the same prejudices many non-golfers still demonstrate today.
 But he was soon smitten, and he joined the club as a member two years later, becoming captain the following year – a position he would hold on two subsequent occasions, as well as serving on the greens committee for 20 years.